 - Teach the children the J Journey chant.
 Emphasize the /j/ sound in the J words.

 - Have the children search the room for an object or picture of an object beginning with the letter J.

-- When a child finds a picture or object, have everyone repeat the J Journey chant while performing the actions (see chant with actions below).
+- When a child finds a picture or object, have everyone repeat the J Journey chant while performing the actions.

 - Have the children circle the letter J on each picture card and say the /j/ sound.